petersem/dockerholics/compose-examples/allinone/README.md

-# DL - download pipeline stack
+# All-In-One - a demo of a few different containers
 This will install and create containers for the following apps
 - Plex
 - Posterr